dvhar/robot/ProgrammersGuide.md

 <li> Alternatively, click on the checkered flag button in the navigation bar of the “Robot Applications” box to toggle the default state of the currently selected behavior</li>
 <li> Click “Toggle default state” to change the default state of any behavior on your robot</li>

-   -Note: All behaviors set as default will be run automatically when your robot is turned on.
-Behaviors currently set as default will have the blue checkered flag icon listed to their right.

 </ol>

 #### Testing Applications Already Installed on your Robot